yTakkar/NodeJS-Image-Upload-And-Processing/README.md

+# NodeJS Image Upload And Processing

-# NodeJS Image upload & processing with Multer & GM (GraphicsMagick)
+Image upload & processing with Handy Image Processor package which offers very simple & easy API to use!!

+# Requirements
+1. Handy-Image-Processor